 The Platone consortium experienced a huge interest in our midterm conference "Growing the energy transition".
 Above 300 participants joined our two-day fully virtual event on 14 and 15 September 2021.

 A final conference at the end of the project will be the entry point into the exploitation phase.
-The conference will inform about project results and future exploitation and activities of Platone solutions.
-A suitable concept will be elaborated in project year three.
+The conference will inform about project results and future exploitation activities of Platone solutions.